-Partnering with a 3PL like ShipBob is usually much easier than handling warehousing yourself, as companies like ShipBob have years of expertise and a thorough knowledge of best practices that they use to optimize operations.
+Partnering with a 3PL like ShipBob is usually much easier than handling warehousing yourself, as companies like ShipBob have years of expertise and a thorough knowledge of best practices that they use to optimise operations.

 It is also usually more profitable for small businesses, as ShipBob grants merchants access to infrastructure, warehouse equipment, and technology that they cannot afford to invest in themselves.